 Leverage the effectiveness of the business’s sales strategy

 By setting the access permissions for specific categories, store owners can flexibly adjust stock quantities based on the business situation, shopping seasons, or sales strategies to customers with different levels of priority.
 For example,

-A sales strategy targets new customers will have different price rates and promotions compared to ones of the brand’s loyal shoppers
+A sales strategy targets a new customer group will have different price rates and promotions compared to ones of the brand’s loyal shoppers

 Launch a new product with limited stock quality

-When the demand for certain products is too high, the store owner can apply restrictions to new customers with no accounts.
+When the demand for certain products is too high, the store owner can apply restrictions to new customer groups with no accounts.
 Thus, only customers with existing accounts can see and purchase products

 Improve customer experience